 In Windows XP, Vista and 7, a warning dialog appears, click Yes to send the selected items to Recycle Bin.

-Please note that in Windows 8, there is no confirmation for sending items to Recycle Bin by default.
+Please note that in Windows 8 and 8.1, there is no confirmation for sending items to Recycle Bin by default.
 To enable the warning dialog, click the arrowhead pointing down on the bottom of Delete button and turn on the Show recycle confirmation option.

 If you want to delete multiple items at once, select them and press DELETE key on your keyboard.

 You can also open File menu and click Delete.

 In Windows XP, the Delete the selected items command is available in Common Tasks pane.

 You can use keyboard shortcut CTRL+Z to undo the item removal or open Recycle Bin to restore the deleted items.